Backup and restore

 $ sudo yum install ImageMagick tesseract libreoffice libreoffice-headless

-Once restored, verify file permissions, start OpenKM, and make a repository check.
+Once restored, verify file permissions, start OpenKM, and perform a repository check.
 See Repository checker.

 Windows detailed steps

-You can follow these steps to backup and restore if you have OpenKM configured with MySQL or MariaDB.
-For other databases, check their corresponding command.
+You can follow these steps to back up and restore if you have OpenKM configured with MySQL or MariaDB.
+For other databases, check the corresponding commands.

 Backup

 After that, you will have a ZIP archive with the whole OpenKM installation and the exported database.
-Please, check before destroying this installation.
+Please check before deleting this installation.
 We always recommend restoring the backup to ensure you have all the required files.

 Restore

-Please note that you must create the database if it wasn't made previously.
-In the case of MySQL or MariaDB please download from:
+Please note that you must create the database if it wasn't created previously.
+In the case of MySQL or MariaDB, please download from:

-Once installed, execute the following sentences to create the database user and OpenKM database:
+Once installed, execute the following statements to create the database user and OpenKM database:

 CREATE USER 'openkm'@'localhost' IDENTIFIED BY 's3cr3t0';